IEA Hosts First KAO Networking Event on Earth Day 2022!

-Intimidation and Murder of Environmental Activists Must End
+Intimidation and Murder Against Environmental Activists Must End

 Greg Cronin, Yari Sina Sierra, Olivia Cason

 The Interdisciplinary Environmental Association (IEA) is committed to the study, understanding, protection, preservation, and sustainable use of ecosystems across the globe.
 We value the transdisciplinary approach of working with scholars from diverse fields, policy-makers, stakeholders, advocates, and leaders in environmental decision-making.
 Conflict resolution must be guided by the ethical application of science, traditional knowledge, policies and laws, transparent dialogue, and consideration of healthy ecosystems as a commons that benefit society at large.
 We believe respectful discussions and negotiations, where all sides are heard, are how agreements and decisions should be made and those agreements must be honored.
 Violence, terrorism, coercion, and force should not be used in environmental decision-making process.

 The IEA unequivocally denounces the rash of murders, intimidation, and displacements inflicted upon environmental protectors.
 Indigenous people protecting ecosystems within their territory have suffered most by this violence, often by outside forces attempting to profit from the non-sustainable exploitation of resources.
 These cowardly assassinations of environmental protectors and community leaders are intended to seed fear for a cultural and land appropriation of Indigenous groups, for the political and financial agendas of corrupt governments or private companies.
 The IEA calls for the immediate halt of violence against environmental protectors and demands that governments must hold responsible individuals, groups, and corporations responsible for the perpetration of these crimes.
 Proper punishments must be meted.
 Reparations must be made to victims and their families.
 No reparation can replace the murdered, but it can assist survivors and dissuade future violence.
 Individuals can help halt the violence by contacting government officials and by carefully considering the corporations that they support financially.
 Boycott companies who support violence against environmental protectors.